 2. Central source of truth

 Digital asset management platforms act as a central source of truth for all brand and marketing assets.
-They enable all parties involved to organise files in a meaningful and efficient way, regardless of whether they are staff or external parties such as agencies, designers, freelancers, etc. Just think back to the many hours you spent searching for the right files, the right logo, the one photo, name of which you forgot.
+They enable all parties involved to organize files in a meaningful and efficient way, regardless of whether they are staff or external parties such as agencies, designers, freelancers, etc. Just think back to the many hours you spent searching for the right files, the right logo or the one photo, the name of which you forgot.
 With the right DAM system, you don’t have to remember naming conventions or wait for the one colleague to save the important presentation on his computer or if the asset you’ve just spent minutes looking for is the right version.
+Even more importantly, you can route the content to other system as well.
+For example, several of your customer use CELUM to manage content within SAP.

 If all these problems sound familiar to you, it’s time for a better solution.